 Straight run means I run the risk of 10 roosters but I’m ok with it.
 First, it’s really unlikely to go that way.
 And both Cochin and Silkie roosters are the chicken equivalent of cotton balls.

-The 2018 rooster count is a bit higher than I’d like, I ended up with the 2 Welsummer roosters I emntioned above, 2 cochin and 2 silkie roosters.
+The 2018 rooster count is a bit higher than I’d like, I ended up with the 2 Welsummer roosters I

-Unfortunately whenever I let my hens go broody they deliver up an overwhelming majority of roosters.
-They added an extra 5 (2 hens!) this year so a clean out will soon be in order.
+Unfortunately, whenever I let my hens go broody they deliver up an overwhelming majority of roosters.
+They added an extra 5 (2 hens!) this year so a clean-out will soon be in order.

 You can also get great deals like the Frypan special, which is all male chicks from heavy breeds.
 That’s a great alternative to raising cornish x if you’re in the market for meat birds and you have some extra time to get them to size.

-A similar deal is the Backward Barnyard which includes 75% female to 25% male heavy breed chicks.
+A similar deal is the Backward Barnyard which includes 75% female to 25% male heavy-breed chicks.
 I’m using Cackle as an example but most hatcheries have similar deals.

 If you’ve made it this far it’s time to check out.
 I’m not quite there yet, I still can’t decide on turkeys.
-Order as soon as you know what you want, you’re more likely to get everything you want!

-Don’t be like me and wait or you won’t get any Blue Laced Red Wyandottes….
+Don’t be like me and wait or you won’t get any Blue Laced Red Wyandottes.

 Pick your Delivery Date